The Codex Mendoza: the history and value of ancestral roots

-The Codex Mendoza consists of 71 pages: a list of tlatoanis, a register of the subjugated peoples and a narration of the daily life of the Mexica.
-The codices were tools used by ancient Mesoamerican peoples to preserve and transmit their knowledge, traditions and wisdom.
+There are 71 pages in the Codex Mendoza: a list of tlatoanis, a register of the subjugated peoples, and a narration of the daily life of the Mexica.
+The codices were instruments used by ancient Mesoamerican peoples to preserve and transmit their knowledge, traditions, and wisdom.

 In this section the period in which each one of the tlatoanis was in power from the foundation of Mexico-Tenochtitlan and until the fall of Moctezuma Xocoyotzin is marked; likewise, the towns that conquered the Mexica empire are enlisted.

 The second section presents the extent of Mexica power, the conquered peoples, and the tributes they paid, such as corn, beans, weapons, eagles, quetzal feathers, gold, among other things.

 Finally, the last section includes more specific features such as social organization and customs.
 It describes the education in schools and the instruction in the Army; it breaks down the types of warriors, their weapons and alludes to their triumphs; various trades, festivals, ceremonies, games, and traditions are presented; there are even laminas that show the interior of the palace of Moctezuma.
 Likewise, its system of justice is exposed listing great crimes and the way to punish them.

 Unlike other codices, Codex Mendoza was not made on deerskin but on Spanish paper and was not mounted as a screen, but was bound so that the king of Spain could understand it.
 These are some of the oppositions between systems of thought that are concentrated in this codex; however, it is one of the most important documents to understand the history of Mexico before the conquest.

 In 2015 the National Institute of Anthropology and History launched, as a form of virtual repatriation, a platform where the codex can be consulted in its entirety digitally.

 What are codices, how many types of them exist, who made them, and what they were used for?